 There are two ways that you can be paid for your time.

-In both cases you can earn money called a "personal allowance" which is not taxed.
+In both cases you can earn money below a "personal allowance" which is not taxed.

-(Some people also choose to set up their own company to do these things and then employ themselves; that can get more complicated - we're just talking about people who work for themselves)
+(Some people also choose to set up their own company to do these things and then employ themselves - which involves more complex issues.)